tidyverse/tidyverse.org/content/blog/recipes-0-2-0/index.md

 * [ ] `usethis::use_tidy_thanks()`
 -->

 We're very excited to announce the release of [recipes](https://recipes.tidymodels.org/) 0.2.0. recipes is a package for preprocessing data before using it in models or visualizations.
-You can think of it as a machup of `model.matrix()` and dplyr.
+You can think of it as a mash-up of `model.matrix()` and dplyr.

 You can install it from CRAN with: